abogdanova/SwarmGE/README.md

 - find best phenotype in results/"new experiment folder"/best.txt

 To check swarm performance:
-- Save result as python script inside SwarmPackagePy
+- Save result as swarm class in SwarmPackagePy/swarmtest.py
 - Run example.py modified to call the new swarm

 To test the swarm on bbob suite: